amedeos/amedeos.github.io/_drafts/2023-01-08-Migrate-elastic-data-to-a-new-storageclass.md

 }
 ```

-wait until all shards are relocated to other two elasticsearch nodes:
+wait until all shards are relocated to the other two elasticsearch nodes:
 ```bash
 $ oc rsh ${ELKCDM}
 Defaulted container "elasticsearch" out of: elasticsearch, proxy